PeterCamilleri/CX16/tools/README.md

 file names that consist of lower case letters or numbers and words joined by underscore "_" characters.

+### Using include files in assembler:

+A very useful feature of the ca65 assembler is the ability to include files.
+When this is done, the text if the included file is essentially read into the current file at the point of inclusion.
+This allow the easy use of definitions, macros, and other resources from other sources.

+To use include files they need to use the include statement:

+    .include "my_file.i65"

+The include statement can also include path navigation information to allow the assembler to find the file.

+    .include "../utilities/assist_16/set_16.i65"

+This example uses a relative path.
+The use of absolute paths are discouraged since this makes it far more difficult to build the code an another machine.
+Note the use of forward slash characters even though this example was run under Windows which normally uses the back-slash character for file path navigation.

+To actually perform the include step, the assembler program must first be able to locate that file.
+There are a number of places that included files may be stored in order to make this work.
+They are:

+* In the same folder as the file(s) that use it.
+* Via the path specified in the include statement.
+* In a folder named in a "-I <folder>" option on the ca65 command line.
+* In a folder listed in the environment variable CA65_INC.
+* In a folder named "asminc" of the folder defined in the environment variable CC65_HOME.
+This last place should be reserved for include files that are part of the cc65 compiler tool set.

 wip

 The initial work on the CX16 project will be done with the [cc65]